 Alex Grodd (Founder & CEO) is a Teach For America alum who taught 6th grade English at Roxbury Preparatory Charter School.
 He founded BetterLesson to address the challenges he faced in the classroom.

-Erin Osborn (Co-Founder & VP of Operations) finds hope in the eagerness of inspired students.
+Erin Osborn (Co-Founder & COO) finds hope in the eagerness of inspired students.
 She comes from the halls of Cambridge Public Schools and the mean streets of Ed Reform organizing.

 Yevy Spivak (Director of Product Development) searches for technological solutions to social problems and hopes his work at BetterLesson will help more kids realize the value of education.

-Grejdi Gjura (Senior Web Developer) brings both considerable skill and practical idealism to BetterLesson, aiming to change the world one line of code at a time.
+Grejdi Gjura (Director of Engineering) brings both considerable skill and practical idealism to BetterLesson, aiming to change the world one line of code at a time.